OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 The sound of their cry rises from Heshbon to Elealeh and Jahaz, from Zoar as far as Horonaim and Eglath Shelishiyah, for even the waters of Nimrim are dried up.

 ## Jeremiah 48:35
-In Moab I will put an end to those who make offerings on the high places and burn incense to their gods,” declares the Lord.
+In Moab I will bring an end to those who make offerings on the high places and burn incense to their gods,” declares the Lord.

 ## Jeremiah 48:36
 “So my heart laments for Moab like the music of flutes; it laments like a pipe for the people of Kir Hareseth.
 The wealth they acquired is gone.